everknow/decent-requirements/README.md

 ### CREATIVE ASSETS

-- The partners **MUST** support directly the funding of creative assets ("creative assets") on creator-owned marketplaces (for example, those enabled by Zora's smart contracts ("Zora")).
+- The partners **MUST** support directly the funding of creative assets ("creative assets") on creator-owned marketplaces (for example, those enabled by Zora's smart contracts ("Zora")
+- The partners **MUST** define advantages of Substrate's technology with regard to the creation and management of creative assets.
+- The partners **MUST** experiment with Substrate's technology to advance the entire NFT space.
 - The partners **COULD** support directly the funding of creative assets ("creative assets") linked to legal titles ("creative asset securities").
 - The partners **SHOULD** aim to produce a sustainable revenue model from the creative assets it subsidises.
 - The partners **SHOULD** develop additional use case innovations related to creator-owned marketplaces.